drycc/imagebuilder/README.md

 You can use `DRYCC_STACK` specifies the construction mode.
 Currently, you can choose two construction formats: `container` and `buildpack`.

+If you want to disable caching during building, you only need to generate a `.clear-cache` file in the root directory of the project.

 # Development

 The Drycc project welcomes contributions from all developers.
 The high level process for development matches many other open source projects.
 See below for an outline.